DBordeleau/COMP3005-FinalProject-DillonBordeleau/README.md

 - [/docs](/docs/) - This directory contains the [ER diagram](/docs/ERD.png) and the components and endpoints markdown files.

+- [data-source.ts](/app/data-source.ts) - This file contains the configuration for our TypeORM data source.
+The exported getDataSource() function is what we will use to establish a connection with our postgres database through TypeORM.

+- [/models](/app/models/) - Contains all entity classes and their relations.
+All of the classes used in our TypeORM data source are exported in [index.ts](/app/models/index.ts).

+- [/migrations](/app/migrations/) - Contains TypeORM migration classes that create our indexes, views, triggers and our initial admin account.

 README.md - You are here.